 Hair ties too to help keep their hair off their neck and out of their face when you detour to the park and they are getting hot and sweaty.

 Between runny noses, boo-boos, flu/cold season, and a constant need for potty breaks, these will be beyond useful in your mom-car emergency kit.

 I know you might be reading this thinking, okay you’re going a little overboard with your mom-car emergency kit.
 Until you have a child get sick and throw up in the car, you may never actually understand the importance of this.

 Trying to get the smell of vomit out of your vehicle after it’s had a chance to set in is horrifying.
 Being able to immediately clean it up will save you from trying to air the stench out for the next two months.

 It will also allow you to save more money by not needing to pay a hefty price to have your car detailed.

 We use this religiously as we have the blood that the mosquitoes flock to.
 If we are outside, we are spraying ourselves down.
 Day or night.
 They love us!

-I know this looks like a lot of things for your mom car emergency kit but I promise you’ll be so happy you have these items on you in order to save more over time.
+I know this looks like a lot of things for your mom-car emergency kit but I promise you’ll be so happy you have these items on you in order to save more over time.
 Cut down on unnecessary expenses.